Constraining the four-light quark operators in the SMEFT with multijet and VBF processes at linear level: Framework

 \section{Framework}

 Our analysis is performed via \textsc{MadGraph5}\_a{\sc MC@NLO} v3.5.4 \cite{Alwall:2014}, but we advise to always use the latest version, as issues were fixed during this work.
-We feed it a Universal FeynRules Output ({\sc UFO}) \cite{Degrande:2011ua}, written from a FeynRules model \cite{Alloul:2013bka} that contains the SM and the ten 4LQ operators in Table \ref{tab:ops_def}.
+We feed it a Universal FeynRules Output ({\sc UFO}) \cite{Degrande:2011ua}, written from a FeynRules model \cite{Alloul:2013bka} that contains the SM and the ten 4LQ operators in Table \ref{tab:ops_def}\footnote{See https://feynrules.irmp.ucl.ac.be/wiki/4LQ}.
 The CKM matrix is assumed to be diagonal.
 The leptons and quarks, except the top, are considered as massless.
-The top quark is included in the model, but not in the process definitions.
-In a minimal-flavour-violation scenario where only the top is massive, the operators featuring the top should be separated from the ones with the light flavours, but this is not expected to have a large impact as the contributions from the bottom either are small or have the same shapes as the others.
-The only exception comes from processes where $b$-tagging is employed, but their constraining power seems to be, as it will be shown, quite limited.
-In all the non-SM distributions and cross sections presented in this paper, $C_i/\Lambda^2$ is set to 1 TeV${}^{-2}$ for each operator.